DFHack/dfhack/docs/Plugins.rst

 Older adults and younger children will be butchered first if the population is above the target (default 1 male, 5 female kids and adults).
-Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.  See `scripts/fix-ster` if this is a problem.
+Note that you may need to set a target above 1 to have a reliable breeding population due to asexuality etc.  See `fix-ster` if this is a problem.

 Options: